mpvdk/chesscoordinates/README.md

 # Contributing

 Find an issue with the app or have any suggestions?
-Your input is welcom.
+Your input is welcome.
 Open an issue or create a pull request.

+# Development

+1. Clone repo
+2. Run ``http-server``
+3. Hack away

 # To-do:

 - Apply minimisation - I have parcel configured but it's causing some issues on Cloudflare pages.
-The site is very small as is so it's not a big deal really.
+The site is very small as is so it's not a big deal really
-- Add more fen-notation positions and think of a better way to serve them on demand (current setup adds bytes for every position added of course).
+- Add more fen-notation positions and think of a better way to serve them on demand (current setup adds bytes for every position added of course)
+- Same for pgn games
+- Improve SEO
+- Sell to big chess company
+- Retire